AugurProject/augur-walkthrough/forking.md

 ## Migrating Markets

+- [ ] Verify the "Migrate" button only displays on the market card after a winning universe is declared via the 50% REP Migrated method.
-- [ ] Verify the "Migrate" button only displays on the market card after a winning universe is declared.
+- [ ] Verify the "Migrate" button only displays on the market card after a winning universe is declared when the forking period ends (and less than 50% of REP has been migrated).
 - [ ] Verify market can't be migrated before a winning universe is declared.
 - [ ] Verify markets only migrate to the winning universe.
 - [ ] Verify that you can migrate a market in any phase (pre-reporting, designated reporting, open reporting, waiting for dispute, in dispute, resolved).
 - [ ] Verify that if a market was already reported on in the forking universe, the report and associated REP get migrated with the market.
 - [ ] Verify markets are no longer listed in the parent universe after they are migrated.
 - [ ] Verify anyone can migrate markets after a winning universe is declared.
-- [ ] Verify that trading on a migrated market works.
+- [ ] Verify that trading on a migrated market works in the child universe.
-- [ ] Verify that the migrated market can go through the normal reporting & dispute cycle after migration.
+- [ ] Verify that the migrated market can go through the normal reporting & dispute cycle after migration to the child universe.

 ## Child Universes